Malawi Women's League

-The Malawi Women's League called also Elite Women's League is the top flight of women's association football in Malawi.
-The competition is run by the National Women's Football Association which is a member association of the Football Association of Malawi.
+The Malawi Women's League called also Elite Women's League was the top flight of women's association football in Malawi in 2020.
+The competition was run by the National Women's Football Association which is a member association of the Football Association of Malawi.
+In 2025 a ten-club national women’s football league was unveiled sponsored by the National Bank of Malawi.

 History

 Women's football was founded in 1998 in Blantyre.
 It was formed on first, a Blantyre Women's District League which later had becomes a Blantyre Women's Regional League and layer introduced in other regions.
 On 2020 was started the first Malawi women's League which is composed of three regions of height teams each who will split into Regional and National phases.